Last Updated on

 Online course creators can have any number of goals.
 You may want to create a training course to use internally when you hire new staff members.
 Colleges and universities may use an online course creator to offer a remote option for their students.
 You may want to share your knowledge with others, or maybe you just want to use an online course to promote your products and services.

 Whatever your goals, you’re likely looking for the best online course creation tool for your needs.

 In this article, we’re going to first go over Thinkific, Udemy and Teachable, three course creation services, to tell you what they are and how they work; share their most important features; and cover must-know details like customer support and pricing.
 Then, we’re going to compare the tools to see what makes them alike and what makes them different.
 During that deeper comparison session, we’ll talk about why you may want to use one specific course creator over another.

 Table of Contents

-Thinkific is for creating and selling online courses and membership sites using your own company or personal brand.
-You can then see how much of an impact teaching online will have on your business.
+Thinkific is for creating and selling online courses and have your very own membership site using your own company or personal brand.
+You can then see how much of an impact teaching online will have on your small businesses.
 Since Thinkific provides the hosting for you, their one-stop-shop platform for creating and selling courses can scale with you as you end up attracting more students.

 You can set up your courses, choose from a variety of features and make customizations without having any coding experience at all.
 Courses include self-directed, group and hybrid classes.
 If you want to make changes to the HTML or CSS, and if you have the proper coding experience, you can do that as well.